svenlahann/vagrant-ansible/README.md

 * Nginx is running on default port 80
 * MongoDB is running on default port 27017
 * Redis is running on default port 6379
-* Elasticsearch is running on port 9200
+* Elasticsearch is running on default port 9200
+* Beanstalkd is running on default port 11300

 Setup
 -----